 But as Heather Gunn, PhD, a scholar from the University of Pittsburgh and the study’s lead author points out, for most adults, sleep is a shared behavior with their partners.
 So, the way couples sleep together might be influenced by and even affect how well their relationship is doing.

 This fascinating study was recently shared online in a supplement of the Sleep journal.
 It was also presented at SLEEP 2014, a big meeting for sleep professionals, on June 4th in Minneapolis, Minnesota.

-The study group comprised 46 couples who completed relationship assessments.
-Objective sleep data also were gathered by actigraphy over a 10-day period.
+The study’s findings are based on data collected from 46 couples who completed relationship assessments.
+Their sleep patterns were tracked using a method called actigraphy over a 10-day period.

-“The sleep of married couples is more in sync on a minute-by-minute basis than the sleep of random individuals,” said Gunn.
+Gunn concluded, “The sleep of married couples is more in sync on a minute-by-minute basis than the sleep of random individuals.”